 The source of air pollution of primary concern within the Borough of Melton is local road vehicle traffic, i.e. the local transport sector source.
 This is a function of (a) the concentration of emissions and (b) the proximity of residential dwellings.
 Conventional vehicle engines emit airborne pollutants as a by-product of internal combustion.
 Nitrogen dioxide is a combustion gas and primary pollutant.
 This is particularly acute in the town of Melton Mowbray and especially on and around the ring road where homes front the highway.

 Other pollution sector sources include local industrial, commercial, domestic and agricultural.
-There are several prominent industrial estates and industrial developments in the Borough, eg. Leicester Road Industrial Estate, Asfordby Business Park, Saxby Road Industrial Estate and Old Dalby Business Park.
+There are several prominent industrial estates and industrial developments in the Borough, e.g. Leicester Road Industrial Estate, Asfordby Business Park, Saxby Road Industrial Estate and Old Dalby Business Park.
 These are mostly concentrated in and around Melton Mowbray.
 In this industrialisation are thirteen Local Authority Pollution Prevention & Control (LAPPC) permitted industrial processes and thirty-one Environment Agency permits.
 The most significant are Mars Pet Care, Samworth Brothers, Jeld-Wen and Saint Gobain.
 Industrial processes emit emissions to air as a by-product of production.

 Primary domestic emissions are solid fuel appliances, burning in the open to a lesser extent, gas boilers.
 Mineral working and construction can also be a contribute significantly to poor air quality.